AIRCentre/JuliaEO/notebooks/plenary_sessions/README.md

 ## Guidance

-Please create a folder for each session, naming it using the session's name.
+Please create a folder for each session, naming it with the session's name.